Aditya1722/Presto-single-pulse-search-explaination-/README.md

                                               candidate(info.DM, val, time, bin, downfact))
 ```

-* first we are  convolving using the info og  fft  and kernel we have
+* Convolving using the info of fft  and kernel we have
-* cant understand the else part here
+* Convolution using scipy.convolve without fft
 * good chunk we get from this will be used to calculate again the hibins, hivals , hiblocks
-* prune_related1 function is responsible for removing candidates that are close to other candidates but less significant.
+* prune_related1 function is responsible for removing candidates that are close to other candidates but less significant and add them in `dm_candlist`
 ```
 # Now walk through the dm_candlist and remove the ones that
             # are within the downsample proximity of a higher